Probing small Bjorken-$x$ nuclear gluonic structure via coherent J/$\psi$ photoproduction in ultraperipheral PbPb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Abstract

-The detector reconstruction efficiency is estimated using a Monte Carlo (MC) sample of coherent $\PJGy \to \PGmp\PGmm$ events generated with the \STARlight (v3.13) event generator~\cite{Klein:2016yzr}.
+The raw number of $\PJGy$ signal events contains contributions from several physics processes: coherent and incoherent (with or without nucleon dissociation) $\PJGy$ production from direct photon-nucleus interactions, and also $\PJGy$ mesons coming from the decay of $\PGyP{2S}$ mesons, referred to as ``feed-down.''
+The coherent $\PJGy$ meson raw yields ($N^{\text{coh}}_{\PJGy}$) are extracted by fitting the reconstructed dimuon invariant mass and \pt distributions for each given rapidity bin, as done in Refs.~\cite{Acharya:2019vlb,ALICE:2021gpt} (see Appendix for details).
+The detector reconstruction efficiency is estimated using a Monte Carlo sample of coherent $\PJGy \to \PGmp\PGmm$ events generated with the \STARlight (v3.13) event generator~\cite{Klein:2016yzr}.
 These simulated events are further processed with the full CMS detector response simulation using \GEANTfour~\cite{Agostinelli:2002hh}.